hashicorp/terraform-website/content/source/docs/cloud/users-teams-organizations/teams.html.md

 The team settings page lists the team's current members, with badges to indicate which users have [two-factor authentication](./2fa.html) enabled.

 Only organization owners can manage teams or view the full list of teams.
-Other users can view the teams page in read-only mode and view any teams they are members of.
+Other users can view any teams marked as visible within the organization or they are members of (including secret teams).
+See [Team Visibility](./teams.html#team-visibility) for more information.

 ### Creating and Deleting Teams